Homotopy theoretic properties of open books

 It is worth pointing out that, as methods are homotopy theoretical, the salient points in the arguments are not that $V$ is a manifold and $h$ is a diffeomorphism but that the inclusion \(\namedright{\partial V}{}{V}\) is not a rational equivalence and $h$ is a homotopy equivalence.

 The paper is organized as follows.
 In Section \ref{sec: 0tdoub} we prove the general result Theorem \ref{productpushout}, give an integral loop space decomposition for open books with monodromy homotopic to the identity map, and prove Theorem \ref{zMdecthm}.
 In Section~\ref{sec: doub} we give a loop space decomposition of the double of a manifold with boundary.
 We then turn to the rational homotopy of open books.
-In Section \ref{sec: tdoub}, we consider a special case of the homotopy order condition for open books, and give a rational loop space decomposition for such open books, and prove Theorem \ref{Mdecthm}.
+In Section \ref{sec: tdoub} we consider a special case of the homotopy order condition for open books, give a rational loop space decomposition for such open books, and prove Theorem \ref{Mdecthm}.
 Section \ref{sec: proofthm1} is devoted to proving the dichotomy result, Theorem \ref{openbookthm}, and Section~\ref{sec:necessity} gives an example proving the necessity of the homotopy order condition in Theorem~\ref{openbookthm}.
 Since our techniques in homotopy theory are based on the two cube theorems of Mather \cite{M}, we state and comment on them in Appendix \hyperref[AppendixA]{A} for those interested readers from manifold topology and geometry.

 {\bf Acknowledgements.} The first author was supported in part by the National Natural Science Foundation of China (Grant nos.
-11801544 and 12288201), the National Key R\&D Program of China (No. 2021YFA1002300), the Youth Innovation Promotion Association of Chinese Academy Sciences, and the ``Chen Jingrun'' Future Star Program of AMSS.
+12331003 and 12288201), the National Key R\&D Program of China (No. 2021YFA1002300), the Youth Innovation Promotion Association of Chinese Academy Sciences, and the ``Chen Jingrun'' Future Star Program of AMSS.
 The authors would like to thank Xiaoyang Chen for suggesting a study of the rational ellipticity of open books and for related discussions, and Zhengyi Zhou for helpful discussions on Milnor fibrations.

-The authors would like to thank an anonymous referee for pointing out the necessity of the nilpotence condition in Theorem~\ref{openbookthm} and for Example~\ref{Keg}, and are indebted to another referee for many valuable comments, including suggesting Theorem~\ref{productpushout} as a means to prove Theorem~\ref{zMdecthm}.
+The authors would like to thank one referee for pointing out the necessity of the nilpotence condition in Theorem~\ref{openbookthm} and for Example~\ref{Keg}, and are indebted to another referee for many valuable comments, including suggesting Theorem~\ref{productpushout} as a means to prove Theorem~\ref{zMdecthm}.